Urban renaissance: Outcomes

 Large developments such as the London Docklands project have helped to encourage people back into the city, assisted by gentrification.
-The most common re-development is mixed use, with flats, townhouse and offices, often with public art and high-quality streetscapes.
+The most common re-development is mixed use, with flats, townhouses and offices, often with public art and high-quality streetscapes.
 Derelict but attractive historical buildings have been converted into residential or commercial premises with generous grants or tax relief.

 Urban renaissance in the United States

 Many American cities have seen at least a modest bounce in interest in core cities and older neighborhoods in recent years with a special emphasis on condominium projects, often in formerly non-residential structures.
 In the United States, efforts to revitalise urban areas often involve ideas of downtown/city centre as an art and cultural hub or arts district, somewhat akin to Richard Florida's concept of making the urban core friendly to the Creative Class.
 City leaders may promote events such as First Friday art walks and the construction of convention centers and theatres in order to attract visitors who live in suburbs.
-The word 'renaissance' was used by some cities in the USA in a similar period.
+The word 'renaissance' was used by some cities in the US in a similar period.
 For example, the city of Rochester, New York introduced Rochester 2010 - The Renaissance Plan in April 1999.

 Criticism

 In a 2008 report, Policy Exchange argued that regeneration policies in general were of little use, saying the inescapable issue was that northern English towns which had "enjoyed the conditions for creating wealth in the coal-powered 19th-century are often poorly positioned today" which meant they would necessarily have to accept lower wages to attract economic opportunities.
-The report recommended that residents move to London and south east England instead, and thus that the government should focus its home-building efforts there.
+The report recommended that residents move to London and south east England instead, and thus that the government should focus its homebuilding efforts there.
 The report was criticised by a number of British politicians from all three major parties.